 Point to point for separate appellate court locations within the same district (LA/Ventura)

-Remote appearances for elsewhere?
+VRI project to be considered for future integration: There needs to be some accommodation made to enable integration of video remote interpreting later.
+This needs some additional research for tech specifics.

 Digital signage

 Outside the courtroom